rafa228/Miwok_Dictionary_App/README.md

-# MiwokApp
+# MiwokDictionaryApp
-Miwok App for One Million Arab Coders
-This project is for One Million Arab Coders - Track Android , to help them understand how to use Custom Array Adapter and ListView
+How to use Array List and List view